cu-ecen-5013/final-project-chwe3468/README.md

 Please, see the overview of this repository below for more details.

 **Repository info:**
-Please only use this repository for RPi 4
+Please only use this repository for RPi 4.
+Now the project has been switch to using DirectFB as the tool to view image instead of trying to use a GUI on RPi 4.
+Opencv and camera capture has been correcly installed.
+For camera application, please see shared repository below.

 # Repository Overview